Article I: Name and Offices

 Section 2.
 Number of Directors

-The Board of Directors shall consist of the elected officers of the ACADEMY; the two (2) most recently retired Presidents of the ACADEMY; and eight (8) Directors from the general membership, one of whom shall be under the age of 35 years as a Junior Director.
+The Board of Directors shall consist of the elected officers of the ACADEMY; the two (2) most recently retired Presidents of the ACADEMY; and eight (8) Directors from the general membership, including a Junior Director who is within 5 years of completing professional training and meets all qualifications for membership.

-The Board of Directors shall also consist of the following ex-officio non-voting Directors: Historian; Executive Director; Editor of Developmental Medicine and Child Neurology journal; and the Webmaster.
+The Board of Directors shall also consist of the following ex-officio non-voting Directors: Historian; Executive Director; Editor of Developmental Medicine and Child Neurology journal; and the Community Council Chair.

 - Serve as Parliamentarian at Board of Directors and other official Academy meetings.